 - Adoption/breeder fees.
 A sweet pup is priceless, but the cost for taking your new best friend home can range anywhere from $50-$4,000.
 If your dog is coming from a shelter or rescue, you probably won’t pay more than $500 in adoption fees.
 The most expensive pups will probably be AKC registered and come from a reputable breeder.

 - Vaccines.
-You can get the full scoop on pet vaccinations here.
+You can get the full scoop on pet vaccinations.
 But whether your new dog is a puppy or fully-grown, you’ll pay between $75-$270 to get them up-to-date.

 - Spay/neuter.
+Explore a full breakdown of the cost of spaying/neutering your dog.
 You’ll have to pay anywhere between $500-$1,000 to ensure you don’t have a litter of puppies to clean up after.
 Because it’s a more invasive procedure, spaying tends to cost more than neutering.

 - Microchip.
 In case your pup wanders off, a microchip will make it easier for you to be reunited.
 Expect to pay $45-$150 for the chip and its implantation, and to get your dog registered on a pet recovery database.